rehierl/node-tree-outliner/1-0-mathematics/1-3-1-sequent.md

 <!-- ======================================================================= -->
 ## sequent

-* `e1` and `e2` are sequent, if they are elements of the same sequence `s`
+* `c1` and `c2` are sequent, if they are components of the same sequence `s`

-if the order of elements is not relevant in a given context:
+if the order of components is not relevant in a given context:

 * `(x sequent-to y) := (absDistance(x,y) >= 0)`
 * `(x insequent-to y) := (absDistance(x,y) == 0)`